Tidwell/nodeSteam/README.md

 ### Methods

-  Note that all methods accept a single options object.
+  All methods accept a single options object.
 The key names match the query string parameters specified in the valve documentation.
 (Additional docs coming soon.
-For now, see usage and the valve documenation for any questions).
+For now, see usage and the valve documentation for any questions).

   If using JSON for results (default), the result will automatically be parsed into a json object before being passed to the callback.
-Any
+Any other formats will return the raw data (xml or vdf).
+Use of the API requires an API key, obtainable [here](http://steamcommunity.com/dev/apikey).

+  This implementation is not supported, endorsed, or created by Valve - I'm just a fan.

 ####getNewsForApp